New Mexico: Governmental structure

 Mirroring the federal system, the New Mexico government consists of executive, legislative, and judicial departments.
 The executive is led by the governor and other popularly elected officials, including the lieutenant governor (elected on the same ticket as the governor), attorney general, secretary of state, state auditor, state treasurer, and commissioner of public lands.
 New Mexico's governor is granted more authority than those of other states, with the power to appoint most high-ranking officials in the cabinet and other state agencies.

 The legislative branch consists of the bicameral New Mexico Legislature, comprising the 70-member House of Representatives and the 42-member Senate.
 Members of the House are elected to two-year terms, while those of the Senate are elected every four years.
 New Mexican legislators are unique in the U.S. for being volunteers, receiving only a daily stipend while in session; this "citizen legislature" dates back to New Mexico's admission as a state, and is considered a source of civic pride.

 The judiciary is headed by the New Mexico Supreme Court, the state's highest court, which primarily adjudicates appeals from lower courts or government agencies.
 It is made up of five judges popularly elected every eight years with overlapping terms.
 Below the state supreme court is the New Mexico Court of Appeals, which has intermediate appellate jurisdiction statewide.
 New Mexico has 13 judicial districts with circuit courts of general jurisdiction, as well as various municipal, magistrate, and probate courts of limited jurisdiction.

-New Mexico is organized into a number of local governments consisting of counties, municipalities, and special districts.
+New Mexico is organized into numerous local governments consisting of counties, municipalities, and special districts.